Easily Plan a Trip to Japan That You'll Love

 Obtaining a Visa

-Do you need a Visa to travel to Japan?
+Do you need a visa to travel to Japan?
 Well, that depends on who’s asking.
-If you are from the United States, Australia, New Zealand, the United Kingdom, and some parts of Europe, no. Otherwise, you should check with your local state department, or get more information from this article.
+If you are from the United States, Australia, New Zealand, the United Kingdom, and some parts of Europe, no. Otherwise, you should check with your local state department,.

 "Where should I go in Japan?"

 Simple question, not a simple answer!
 There are a lot of factors that determine where you should visit while traveling in Japan.
 How long are you there?
 How much do you want to travel?
 Do you like cities?
 Do you like food?
 Do you like adventure sports?